Studio Directors may contact our office for ENTRY FEES and ONLINE Entry Instructions.

-Boogie Fever USA expects all studios that participate in events to maintain a high moral standard, keep a positive attitude, and encouraging nature.
+Boogie Fever USA, as a part of the ANDC Family of Competitions & Conventions, expects all studios that participate in events to maintain a high moral standard, keep a positive attitude, and encourage nature.
 Boogie Fever is designed to be a learning experience and an opportunity for everyone to be recognized for their accomplishments.
-We offer over 20 categories, three competition levels, seven overall age divisions, a titles division, and many fun and free divisions to show your studio’s spirit.
-Boogie Fever USA promotes a family friendly environment.
-Routines that are seductive, contain explicit lyrics, and suggestive material could result in substantial point deductions.
+We offer 18 categories, three competition levels, seven overall age divisions, a titles division, and many fun and free divisions to show your studio’s spirit.
+Boogie Fever USA promotes a family-friendly environment.
+Routines that are seductive contain explicit lyrics and suggestive material that could result in substantial point deductions.
 We expect all entries to be appropriate for family viewing.
 We also expect all parents, teachers, & dancers to use good moral character and values at the competition.
 Not following these moral guidelines could cause a studio to be asked not to return to our events.

 Please be honest!
 Thank you!